sabegg2/Project3/README.md

 The 2D and 3D anemometers are from the same location, so under ideal behavior they would record the same measurements, barring for small differences due to height and terrain.
 Linear regressions were conducted to quantify the linear relationship between the measurements of the two anemometers.
 The data is colored on a gradient corresponding to wind speed, the metric that has greatest effect on scatter.

 The images above show the linear regression between the 15-minute averaged temperature measurements of the two anemometers.
 The R^2 values are quite high (0.90 or higher)  for all three variables, indicating a strong linear relationship.
 These are all positive linear relationships.
 The R^2 value is the lowest for the wind speed regression, indicating a bit more scatter with that variable between the two anemometers.
-Perhaps wind speed varies slighty over small distances (the anemometers are not far apart) or that wind speed just has a higher error of measurement.
-Afterall, the average difference in wind speeds between the two anemometers is only -0.3 mph, indicating that the scatter has no bias.
-Also, the points further from the regression lines for the wind direction and tempearture tend to have lower wind speeds.
+Perhaps wind speed varies slightly over small distances (the anemometers are not far apart) or that wind speed just has a higher error of measurement.
+After all, the average difference in wind speeds between the two anemometers is only -0.3 mph, indicating that the scatter has no bias.
+Also, the points further from the regression lines for the wind direction and temperature tend to have lower wind speeds.
 It makes sense that calm winds tend to have a less definite wind direction.
 One possible theory for the temperature scatter at lower wind speed that the 2D anemometer is located in an area where the surroundings tend to absorb heat a bit more than around the 3D anemometer, leading to slightly elevated temperatures if there is less wind to blow the heat away.

 #### Overall conclusion

-Based on this analysis, the measurements of wind speed, wind direction, and tempearture from the 2D and 3D anemometer show themselves to be very similar and with a strong linear relationship.
+Based on this analysis, the measurements of wind speed, wind direction, and temperature from the 2D and 3D anemometer show themselves to be very similar and with a strong linear relationship.
 There is some scatter in the data, but when averaged over time, the values are within a reasonable error tolerance.
 Removing data with low wind speeds (less than 1m/s, the typical threshold for reliable measurements anyway) reduces the scatter.
 This suggests that the 2D anemometer data can be used instead of the 3D anemometer data if needed.

 ## Database